 - The chemistry between Li Yi Feng and Yang Yang.
 I thought I was the only one seeing there was something going on between the two of them!
 LOL!
 Not kidding.
 (I read some comments that others saw it too, lol.)
 I think those were the only times I felt Li Yi Feng’s acting wasn’t awkward.
 Somehow, they were a good team.

 - The cuts.
-YES, it messed up the story and I didn’t understand why some stuffs happened anymore.
+YES, it messed up the story and I didn’t understand why some stuff happened anymore.
 Like how Xiao Ge was so involved in protecting Wu Xie and leading the way at first and then he wasn’t seen around much later.
 In fact, I felt it strange he wasn’t so involved in the plot and was seen spying on them at that one event they were trying to sneak into.
-Yet he did later appear to hold off the gang for them, but wasn’t seen anymore.
+Yet he did later appear to hold off the gang for them but wasn’t seen anymore.
 Now it made sense as to why.
 It probably got cut.
 Then who could forget the scene where he was suddenly without a shirt when they were still in the tomb.
-I thought I blinked for 2 seconds and missed it.
+I thought I blinked for two seconds and missed it.

 Final thoughts?
-So hunting down novel to read.
+So hunting down the novel to read.
 It would definitely explain some of the questions I have.

 Oh yeah, almost forgot, recommended?
 Perhaps not to novel fans, but if you’re watching for your favorites, dig in.
 LOL!
 But the missing parts will drive you insane anyway.
-It’s only 12 episodes so if you have time to kill, yeah.
+It’s only twelve episodes so if you have time to kill, yeah.
 If not, don’t sweat it.